Authors:

 Contributor: Daniela Pereira

-A master’s student of tourism from Esthe, studied the role of cultural tourism itineraries in destination planning and management in the area of Lisbon.
-She designed four thematic itineraries out of the most obvious tourist-beaten tracks.
-Her work was then delivered to the four district mayors, who are responsible for the area where the walking tours take place so that they implement her work.
+A master’s student studying tourism at ESHTE, studied the role of cultural tourism itineraries in destination planning and management in the area of Lisbon.
+She designed four thematic itineraries off the beaten track.
+Her work was then delivered to the four mayors of the districts covered by the proposed walking tours so that they could implement her work.

-The student used the interview method: She interviewed four district mayors to understand which resources and attractions existed in each parish and five tourist guides who had already created their own thematic itineraries in Lisbon, aiming at knowing the techniques they use to structure an itinerary.
+The student used the interview method: She interviewed the four district mayors to understand the resources and attractions of each district as well as five tour guides who had already created their own thematic itineraries in Lisbon in the hope of learning about the techniques they use to structure an itinerary.

-Four new creative thematic itineraries were accurately planned and designed in less touristy parishes in Lisbon.
-These itineraries also cover less explored subjects (fashion, gastronomy, industry, street art, etc.) that can be interpreted with different and uncommon stories, promoting the identity and culture of the tourism destination.
+Four new creative thematic itineraries for less touristy districts of Lisbon were planned and designed in detail.
+These itineraries covered less-explored subjects (fashion, gastronomy, industry, street art, etc.) that can be interpreted through different and uncommon stories, promoting the identity and culture of the tourism destination.

 Main takeaways:

-• By allowing students to take charge of industry research, they can facilitate knowledge sharing and communication between different stakeholders.
+- Allowing students to take charge of industry research can facilitate knowledge sharing and communication between different stakeholders.

 Contributor: Catarina Andrade

-In Esthe, a hotel management master’s student, with her master’s project, was able to calculate the economic return for the hotel on an investment.
-This investment was a training course on Hazard Analysis and Critical Control Points (HACCP), in which all kitchen employees of the hotel participated.
-While training is often regarded as an expense, because the economic benefits are difficult to grasp, training as such is actually an investment.
+As her master’s project a hotel management student at ESHTE was able to calculate the economic return for a hotel on an investment.
+This investment involved a training course on Hazard Analysis and Critical Control Points (HACCP), in which all kitchen employees of the hotel participated.
+While training is often regarded as an expense, because the economic benefits are difficult to grasp, such training is actually an investment.

-The student applied the Return Of Investment (ROI) Model, which goes from Level 1 – Trainees’ Reaction to Level 5 – ROI Calculation.
-For this, she relied on questionnaires (ex-ante and ex-post) and analyzed the results of the HACCP audits.
-The training costs were considered using data from the organization.
-The benefits of the training program were calculated based on the reduction in the probability of fines applied by the Food Safety Authority in case of non-compliance.
+The student applied the Return on Investment (ROI) Model, which has five levels from Level 1 – Trainees’ Reaction to Level 5 – ROI Calculation.
+For this, she relied on questionnaires (ex-ante and ex-post) and analysed the results of the HACCP audits.
+The training costs were examined using data from the organisation.
+The benefits of the training programme were calculated based on the reduction in the probability of fines being applied by the Food Safety Authority due to cases of non-compliance.

 It was the first time the methodology was applied in the hotel, opening the door for application in other situations.
-By calculating the economic returns of investment in training, hotel managers may be more prone to invest in the competence development of their employees, thus improving the efficiency and effectiveness of these firms.
+By calculating the economic return on investment in training, hotel managers may be more willing to invest in the competence development of their employees, thus improving the efficiency and effectiveness of their businesses.

 Main takeaways:

-• Stimulate theoretical methodology to be used in the work field.
+- Stimulate theoretical methodologies to be used in the work field.

-• Let students calculate ROI, as a learning exercise for them, while gaining knowledge on if certain investments are worthwhile.
+- Letting students calculate ROI, as a learning exercise can result in companies gaining knowledge on whether certain investments are worthwhile.

-3.3.3 Improving the image of a Coach Museum
+3.3.3 Improving the image of the Coach Museum

 Contributor: Rodrigo Paulino

-A master’s student of tourism from Esthe, did an internship at the National Coach Museum aiming at improving the “post-museum” philosophy in that institution.
-The report should help the Coach Museum’s curator and other museum curators to change their point of view about the museums’ demand interests.
+A master’s student studying tourism at at ESHTE did an internship at the National Coach Museum aiming at improving the “post-museum” philosophy of that institution.
+The student’s report should help the Coach Museum’s curator and other museum curators to change their point of view about the demand for and interest in their museums.

 The main purpose of the report was to assess whether that institution met the “post-museum” criteria.
-The methodology used was based upon the direct observation of the location, by way of guided tours, and through active participation in the museum’s day-to-day activities, namely its educational services.
+The methodology used was based upon direct observation of the location by way of guided tours and through active participation in the museum’s day-to-day activities, namely its educational services.

 The student, together with the museum’s management department, developed a guide on best practices with a view to helping the institution to better insert itself in the post-museum context and become an increasingly modern and more open cultural and social centre.